 Lime is one of the most underused, useful and beautiful building materials out there.
 It's amazing stuff, and does nearly everything Portland cement does but better.
-Lime allows structures to breathe in a way Portland cement never can, significantly reducing the chances of damp in your building.
+Lime allows structures to breathe in a way Portland cement never can, significantly reducing the opportunities for mildew or damp in your building.
 It's softer and more malleable, and cures more slowly giving you time to work it beautifully before it sets.
 This softness is important in mortar work - especially in old buildings.
 Portland cement is too hard and non-porous, so it ultimately begins to 'eat away' at the stones.
 It's been banned by the English Heritage society for this very reason.
 Lime is a fungicide and an insecticide, and in many places very inexpensive.
-Unless you're building a multistory car park, lime is the way.
+Unless you're building a multistory car park or swimming pool, lime is a superb option.

 Still doubting?
 Scroll down to the curriculum and watch the video tour of my lime-filled kitchen.

 The 17th century Garrison House, Wivenhoe.
 Still in great shape because it's been properly maintained with lime.

 So What Can You Actually Do With Lime?

 Lime is extremely versatile.
 There's a lot you can create.
 You can use it as render:

 Or as a mortar:

 You can grout flagstones or tiles with it: